bds-ailab/shaman/docs/bbo/heuristics.md

 ### Examples

-Like in the [introduction](introduction.md) example, we will optimize the Ackley function, using all three acquisition function and Gaussian Processes as the surrogate function.
+Like in the [introduction](introduction.md) example, we will optimize the Ackley function, using all three acquisition functions and Gaussian Processes as the surrogate function.

 ``` python
 import numpy as np